Prime editing: Original (used by PE1 and 2)

-Prime editor 3
+PE3 strategy

-Despite its increased efficacy, the edit inserted by PE2 might still be removed due to DNA mismatch repair of the edited strand.
-To avoid this problem during DNA heteroduplex resolution, an additional single guide RNA (sgRNA) is introduced.
-This sgRNA is designed to match the edited sequence introduced by the pegRNA, but not the original allele.
-It directs the Cas9 nickase portion of the fusion protein to nick the unedited strand at a nearby site, opposite to the original nick.
-Nicking the non-edited strand causes the cell's natural repair system to copy the information in the edited strand to the complementary strand, permanently installing the edit.
-However, there are drawbacks to this system as nicking the unaltered strand can lead to additional undesired indels.
+Despite its increased efficacy, the edit installed by PE2 might still be removed by mismatch repair of the edited strand.
+To counter this, the Prime Editor 3 strategy comes with an extra component borrowed from base editing.
+In addition to the editor itself, PE3 uses a standard Cas9 nickase to exploit DNA repair systems by targeting the opposite non-edited strand.
+Following the nick on the non-edited strand, DNA repair will use the edited strand as a template, consequentially improving the odds of success.

-Prime editor 4
+However, there are drawbacks to this system as the unaltered strand can be nicked prematurely and lead to additional undesired indels.

+Paired prime editing

+HOPE strategy: use two complimentary guide RNA pairs to increase chances of edit inclusion (just like Rin and Len guys!)

+PE4 and 5 strategies

 Prime editor 4 utilizes the same machinery as PE2, but also includes a plasmid that encodes for dominant negative MMR protein MLH1.
 Dominant negative MLH1 is able to essentially knock out endogenous MLH1 by inhibition, thereby reducing cellular MMR response and increasing prime editing efficiency.

-Prime editor 5

 Prime editor 5 utilizes the same machinery as PE3, but also includes a plasmid that encodes for dominant negative MLH1.
 Like PE4, this allows for a knockdown of endogenous MMR response, increasing the efficiency of prime editing.